 There’s just a little action in the 135 minutes, but interest is held, and the art direction, costumes, matte shots all do their part.
 It was nominated for Best Picture (no way, creamed by the rather less-holy From Here To Eternity), Burton for Actor, and for Cinematography, winning for Art Direction and Costume Design.
 Alfred Newman’s score was passed by.
 Those who didn’t see it in its originally presented format were raised with dutiful Easter Sunday showings on TV (black & white sets, cropped picture): it’s a different experience to catch it restored in Blu-Ray.
 Most modern critics pan it, if that holds any that sway.

 Able supporting work from Dean Jagger, Michael Rennie, Jeff Morrow, Torin Thatcher, Ernest Thesiger, Richard Boone, Michael Ansara.
 Future wit Harry Shearer plays a boy on crutches.
 Directed by Henry Koster.
-After the ‘uplifting’, now laughable finale, Mature and Robinson returned immediately in the “let’s get to the cool stuff” sequel, Demetrius and the Gladiators.
+After the ‘uplifting’, now laughable finale, Mature Robinson and Rennie returned immediately in the “let’s get to the cool stuff” sequel, Demetrius and the Gladiators.